+Counseling is available to students who are concerned about their own substance use or who are concerned about the substance use of a family member, friend or significant other.
 Counseling services provides a safe and neutral place for students to express their concerns to a New York State Credentialed Substance Abuse Counselor.
-All counseling sessions are confidential and information cannot be released to a third party without prior consent.

 For faculty and staff who are concerned about a colleague or family member, AOD is available for consultation regarding what resources are available.

 Substance Free Housing

 Hobart and William Smith provide options for students who choose to live in an environment that is free from alcohol, tobacco and other drugs.
 Established in 2000, the Substance Free House is a theme house on campus where students can live and learn together.
 HWS has also introduced Substance Free Floors: floors in traditional residence halls where all students agree to maintain a substance free lifestyle.

 Support through counseling is also available for students who are at risk of developing alcohol and other drug-related concerns, as well as those who are impacted by the secondary effects of another persons' use of substances via The Counseling Center.